Rashiid-Dev/Log-Analysis/README.md

 1. Install Vagrant And VirtualBox
 2. Clone this repository

+### Views Created
+`truepath` view has been created using this code

+`make_view = """create or replace view truepath as
+               select replace(path , '/article/', ''),
+               ip, method, status, time,
+               id from log where path != '/'
+            """`

 ### Running the program

 Launch Vagrant VM by running `vagrant up`, you can the log in with `vagrant ssh`